waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The two scripts "update_op_db.sh" and "op_area_update.sh" do not handle shutdown signals.
 To avoid corrupted database make sure that those scripts are done and have completed their work before shutting down the system.
+Check the log files from both scripts.

 #### Area Update Again: